 Activity 3: Fly cutting (fine motor) practice.

 Activity 4: Can you act like an insect?
-Get some gross motor movement in with these insect action dice.
+Get some gross motor movement in with this insect movement dice.
 Feel free to repeat this activity throughout the week whenever your child needs to self-regulate or has ants in their pants. 😉

 Do you know the most common type of bug in the world?
 The answer is beetles!
 Beetles are characterized by having two sets of wings, the outer of which are hardened to cover and protect the beetle’s body.
 The cover wings meet in a straight line down the middle of the beetle’s back.
 Before emerging as winged adults, beetles undergo a very different-looking larval stage.
 The larvae of beetles all look very different, but are generally are elongate with three pairs of jointed legs at the front of the body. (source)